zydou/arti/doc/dev/notes/hssvc-ipt-algorithms.md

  * Others: declare the IPT `Faulty`.

-If our verification probe fails, but the circuit to the IPT appears to remain up:
+If we are doing verification, and our verification probe fails, but the circuit to the IPT appears to remain up:

  * If we didn't manage to build the test circuit to the IPT,